xtophd/OCP4-Workshop/documentation/04-Hello-World.md

     curl -Is http://helloworld.cloud.example.com

-## 4.4 Welcome is not "Hello, World!"
+## 4.4 Making a real "Hello, World!"

 We are going to fix the running application by connecting to the console and exploring inside the active container.